tc39/notes/es7/2015-07/july-28.md

   - GenerationFunction doesn't implement constructor, so new throws
   - `this` is not a dynamic ReferenceError, but instead refers to the GeneratorFunction instance (align with current implementations: Babel, V8, SM)

-AWB: Doesn't act like derived constructor, does ave a prototype property that's used to initialize instances
+AWB: Doesn't act like derived constructor, does have a prototype property that's used to initialize instances

 BT: No case where a subclass will always throw